fgerzer/apsis/documentation/source/installation.rst

     .. note::

-        The newest gpY verisons will not worky any more.
+        The newest gpY verisons will not work any more.
 It has been developed tested to work with gpY version 0.4.9.
 Adoption to the new gpY interface is on the todo list.

 **Operating Systems**